Examples of Good Map Design#

 Caution

-DO NOT use a separate color palette to represent ordered entities
+DO NOT use a separate colour palette to represent ordered entities

 A representation that “feels right” because it seems logical that a “low” rate would be represented differently than a “high” rate.